reachusama/glos-housing-analysis/README.md

 📎 [Price Paid Data – GOV.UK](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads)

 * Choose **CSV format**
-* You can select individual months or the full historical archive
+* You can select individual months or the full historical archive.
+[Note: App will not support full dataset.]
-* This tool supports any region, but the default demo shows Gloucestershire
+* This tool supports any region, but the default demo shows Gloucestershire.

 Once downloaded, upload the CSV via the **"Upload dataset"** section in the Streamlit sidebar.